Mack and Mabel

 by Book by Michael Stewart Music and Lyrics by Jerry Herman Revised by Francine Pascal

-Mack and Mabel had 4 performances almost 16 years ago (between the 26th of November 2008 and the 29th of November 2008)
+Mack and Mabel had 4 performances about 16 years ago (between the 26th of November 2008 and the 29th of November 2008)

 Set between 1911 and 1938 “Mack and Mabel” is based on real characters working in the movies during that time in America.
 The main emphasis of the plot is based around the tumultuous relationship between the title characters Hollywood comic Director, Mack Sennett, and the silent screen star he discovered, Mabel Normand.